Table of contents

 4 ways to measure employee engagement

 Measuring employee engagement requires a multifaceted approach to ensure that team members always have an easy way to provide input whenever they have something to share.
 Offering a variety of feedback channels also lets employees choose the method they feel most comfortable with, increasing the chances of receiving honest thoughts from a broader cross-section of your workforce.
-Let’s take a look at four ways your company can solicit feedback from employees, regardless of whether they’re in-office or working remotely.

 1. Pulse surveys